maliMirkec/personal-website/site/articles/how-to-build-an-expandable-accessible-gallery.md

 <small>A preview of what the expandable accessible gallery demo can do. ([Try out on CodePen →](https://codepen.io/CiTA/pen/dyWdpeE))</small>

-## A Word About Accessibility And Credits
+## A word about accessibility and credits

 I had no problems building this demo except with the accessibility part.
 I was not sure what to do and which aria attributes to use at first.
 Even after figuring out which attributes to use, I could not be 100% sure it was right.
 So the first step was to **test everything with a keyboard**.
 That was the easy part.
 Then I used the VoiceOver application (since I am using a Mac) to test how it works for visually impaired persons.
 It sounded good enough to me.